Cravath’s New York Office Moves to Two Manhattan West

 Jeffrey T. Dinwoodie is a member of the Financial Institutions Group (FIG) Practice.
 Mr. Dinwoodie previously served as Chief Counsel to the Chairman of the Securities and Exchange Commission (SEC) and as Head of the Office of Financial Institutions at the U.S. Department of the Treasury.

 From 2017 to 2021, Mr. Dinwoodie held senior positions at the SEC and the Treasury Department.
 At the SEC, he served as the Chairman’s Chief Counsel and, earlier, as the Chairman’s Trading and Markets Counsel.
 He led and advised on a wide array of regulatory, examination and enforcement matters during a period of significant agency activity.
-Mr. Dinwoodie also served as the SEC’s Deputy Representative to the Financial Stability Oversight Council (FSOC) and the President’s Working Group on Financial Markets (PWG).
-He was also a member of the SEC’s COVID‑19 Market Monitoring Group, a senior‑level group that managed the agency’s response to COVID‑19.
+Mr. Dinwoodie also regularly represented the SEC before other regulatory agencies, including as the SEC’s Deputy Representative to the Financial Stability Oversight Council (FSOC) as well as the President’s Working Group on Financial Markets (PWG).
+He was also a member of the SEC’s COVID‑19 Market Monitoring Group, a senior-level group that managed the agency’s response to COVID‑19.

-Throughout his career, Mr. Dinwoodie has been a frequent speaker and writer on financial regulation topics.
+Throughout his career, Mr. Dinwoodie has been a frequent speaker and writer on emerging legal and regulatory issues.
 In January 2024, he testified before the U.S. House Financial Services Committee’s Subcommittee on Digital Assets, Financial Technology and Inclusion.
 Mr. Dinwoodie has delivered guest lectures at the Wharton School of the University of Pennsylvania, the Rotman School of Management at the University of Toronto, the Yale School of Management and Columbia Law School.
 He has also spoken at events organized by the Milken Institute, the Securities Industry and Financial Markets Association and the Managed Funds Association, among others.

-Mr. Dinwoodie regularly publishes analysis of emerging financial regulation issues.
-His writing has appeared in a range of publications, including the Yale Journal on Regulation, Bloomberg Law, Global Capital, Traders, Compliance Reporter and the Futures & Derivatives Law Report.
+Mr. Dinwoodie’s writing has appeared in a range of publications, including the Yale Journal on Regulation, Bloomberg Law, Global Capital, Traders, Compliance Reporter and the Futures & Derivatives Law Report, among others.

 Mr. Dinwoodie was born on Langley Air Force Base in Hampton, Virginia.
 He received a B.S. from George Mason University in 2005, where he was a pitcher on the University’s Division I baseball team, and a J.D. magna cum laude from American University Washington College of Law in 2008.

 From 2017 to 2021, Mr. Dinwoodie held senior positions at the SEC and the Treasury Department.
 At the SEC, he served as the Chairman’s Chief Counsel and, earlier, as the Chairman’s Trading and Markets Counsel.
 He led and advised on a wide array of regulatory, examination and enforcement matters during a period of significant agency activity.
-Mr. Dinwoodie also served as the SEC’s Deputy Representative to the Financial Stability Oversight Council (FSOC) and the President’s Working Group on Financial Markets (PWG).
-He was also a member of the SEC’s COVID‑19 Market Monitoring Group, a senior‑level group that managed the agency’s response to COVID‑19.
+Mr. Dinwoodie also regularly represented the SEC before other regulatory agencies, including as the SEC’s Deputy Representative to the Financial Stability Oversight Council (FSOC) as well as the President’s Working Group on Financial Markets (PWG).
+He was also a member of the SEC’s COVID‑19 Market Monitoring Group, a senior-level group that managed the agency’s response to COVID‑19.

-Throughout his career, Mr. Dinwoodie has been a frequent speaker and writer on financial regulation topics.
+Throughout his career, Mr. Dinwoodie has been a frequent speaker and writer on emerging legal and regulatory issues.
 In January 2024, he testified before the U.S. House Financial Services Committee’s Subcommittee on Digital Assets, Financial Technology and Inclusion.
 Mr. Dinwoodie has delivered guest lectures at the Wharton School of the University of Pennsylvania, the Rotman School of Management at the University of Toronto, the Yale School of Management and Columbia Law School.
 He has also spoken at events organized by the Milken Institute, the Securities Industry and Financial Markets Association and the Managed Funds Association, among others.

-Mr. Dinwoodie regularly publishes analysis of emerging financial regulation issues.
-His writing has appeared in a range of publications, including the Yale Journal on Regulation, Bloomberg Law, Global Capital, Traders, Compliance Reporter and the Futures & Derivatives Law Report.
+Mr. Dinwoodie’s writing has appeared in a range of publications, including the Yale Journal on Regulation, Bloomberg Law, Global Capital, Traders, Compliance Reporter and the Futures & Derivatives Law Report, among others.

 Mr. Dinwoodie was born on Langley Air Force Base in Hampton, Virginia.
 He received a B.S. from George Mason University in 2005, where he was a pitcher on the University’s Division I baseball team, and a J.D. magna cum laude from American University Washington College of Law in 2008.